This article is open to change. Please report any errors, typos etc. UPDATED: June 9, 2017

 Sun Denshi’s main business was microchips and electronics so they already had the capability to manufacture the necessary components for the machines.

-Sun Denshi released two arcade games in late 1978.
+But before really starting to develop games themselves Sun Denshi developed two arcade games in late 1978 for the distributor Gifu TOKKI.
 G.T.
 Block Perfect in November and G.T.
 Block Challenger in December.
 The two games were inspired by Atari’s Breakout from 1976.
 Alongside Space Invaders, Breakout was one of the most cloned games at the time.
-Both games were published by a company called Gifu TOKKI Co., Ltd. hence the G.T. in the titles.
+Both games were published by Gifu TOKKI Co., Ltd. hence the G.T. in the titles.
+Their name in the game titles is what suggests these two games was developed for Gifu TOKKI.

 “Gifu TOKKI is an arcade game distributor.
 I’m not particularly familiar with how our relationship got started, but the two companies were in very close proximity, so it’s pretty likely that they simply joined forces as a distributor because they were so close to one another.” – Shigeki Shimizu